Housing and Residential Life Policies

 h.
 Flammable, Explosive or Corrosive Substances: Storage or use of any flammable liquids, fireworks, compressed gas canisters, photo developing chemicals, or corrosive materials in any quantity is prohibited in or around the residential facilities.
 No vehicles or machines with flammable or corrosive materials can be brought into or stored in or around the residential facilities;

 i.
-Halogen Lamps: Halogen lamps are prohibited;
+Halogen Lamps: Halogen lamps are prohibited; and,

-Gambling: California Law forbids the dealing, playing, conducting, betting on, and providing facilities for games involving cards, dice, and other devices for money, checks, credit, or other representation of monetary value on state property.
+Gambling: California State Law forbids the dealing, playing, conducting, betting on, and providing facilities for games involving cards, dice, and other devices for money, checks, credit, or other representation of monetary value on state property.
 As such, gambling in or around the residential facilities is illegal and thus prohibited.

 a.
 Alteration/Damage/Theft: Residents will be held responsible for the theft, loss, alteration, or damage of university fixtures, furnishings, equipment, or decorations or damage to the facility, if either the resident or a resident’s guest is the cause of such loss, theft or damage.
 The University, at its sole discretion, shall determine such costs, and payment for such costs shall be made by the resident and is due upon receipt of the notice.
 Damage should be reported immediately to Housing’s Customer Service Center 858-534-2600.
-Do not attempt to repair damages; doing so may result in additional charges;
+Do not attempt to repair damages; doing so may result in additional administrative charges;

 b.
 Closet/Cabinet Doors: Removing doors is prohibited.
 If doors are removed, they will be re-installed immediately and the student will be assessed an administrative charge for their reinstallation/repair;